0-0-0-0/tg_reactions_bot/readme.md

-This is a Telegram bot intended as exercise with NodeJS

-The bot allows to react to media messages with arbitrary emoji or text reactions.
+This is a Telegram bot that allows to react to media messages with arbitrary emojis (or any short text).
-These reactions are shown as buttons under the message (an inline keyboard, not the native reactions feature).
+These reactions are shown as an inline keyboard, not native Telegram reactions.

-No web framework was used, just `https` and `mongoose` for the database.
+No web framework was used, just the `https` Node module and `mongoose` for the database.

 ### .env variables

-BOT_TOKEN
+BOT_TOKEN           - Telegram bot API token

 DB_PATH             - DB path for MongoDB